George W. Bush Presidential Center

-The George W. Bush Presidential Center, which opened on April 25, 2013, is a complex that includes former United States president George W. Bush's presidential library and museum, the George W. Bush Policy Institute, and the offices of the George W. Bush Foundation.
+The George W. Bush Presidential Center, which opened on April 25, 2013, is a complex that includes the presidential library and museum of George W. Bush, 43rd United States president (2001-2009), the George W. Bush Policy Institute, and the offices of the George W. Bush Foundation.
 It is located on the campus of Southern Methodist University (SMU) in University Park, Texas, near Dallas.
-It was selected to be the eventual burial location of George W. Bush, the 43rd president of the United States (2001–2009), and his wife Laura Bush.
+The library holds over 1,200 cubic feet of audiovisual materials, including approximately 4 million photographs related to Bush's presidency.
+It was selected to be the eventual burial location of Bush and his wife, Laura Bush.